Success, the Within and the Without

 In Revelations 144,000 will be marked with the seal as a sign of a servant of the triune God (Father, Son, Spirit) 144,000×3 (the sacred number of the trinity) is 432,000.

 I have also spoken of this before in other posts, but the golden proportion or golden ratio (depicted above in Davinci’s Vitruvian Man, is a mathematical ratio of 1:1.6 which is represented by the Greek letter Phi, creates aesthetically pleasing and harmonious proportions used in art, architecture and is frequently seen in nature as well.
 In experiments, when asked to place a crossbar on a line, most frequently it is placed at that exact ratio.
-Bully for build in harmony…
+Bully for built in harmony…

-Now, I don’t believe any of this is at all coincidence, nor can I delve into what it all means, because I don’t think we, as humans, are ready to able comprehend it all…yet.
-I do, however, believe that it is evidence of God, revealing the song of creation and embedding that omnipotent melody into our path forward.
+Now, I don’t believe any of this is at all coincidence, nor can I delve into what it all means, because I don’t think we, as humans, are ready to comprehend it all…yet.
+I do, however, believe that it is evidence of God revealing the song of creation and embedding that omnipotent melody into our path forward.
 I also think that there is indeed a method to the madness in our evolution, of which we will all participate in its ultimate conclusion.
 And, so not to leave us limited and en masse on our own, God entered human history and in every sense of the Word the gospel writer John wrote of (quote below), made it possible for all of us to move forward by laying out the blueprint to do so through the Son, Jesus, who fully human and fully divine, sacrificed his life for ours, and made it inevitable, if we so choose, to reach creations culmination, the Kingdom of Heaven.
 And the only way we can do that is by the power of LOVE.

 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things came to be through him, and without him nothing came to be.
 What came to be through him was life, and this life was the light of the human race; the light shines in the darkness, and the darkness has not overcome it